vital987/Notes/Stock Market/Technical Analysis.md

     * Never catch a falling knife.
     * Never sell in uptrend.
     * Never buy in downtrend.
+    * Wait & Watch in sideways trend.
+* Analyze atleast 7 months of data for 1 day prediction.
+* Confirmations:
+    * Candlestick Patterns
+    * Volume Candles(should be greatest among last 5 candles)
+    * Indicators
 * **Types of people in stock market:**
     * Intraday Trader: Squares off within the same day.
     * Short-Term Investor: Squares off within 2 to 3 days.